An easy skinny broccoli alfredo recipe that your whole family will love.

 We usually serve this with crusty bread and a nice green salad, with my fave homemade salad dressing.
 It's my kind of Italian dinner...easy and delish.

-Don’t forget to check out the rest of The Cooking Housewives and their fave Italian style dishes.
+Don't forget to check out the rest of The Cooking Housewives.
+This month they're cooking up their fave Italian style dishes.
 Bon appétit!